-- Now that you are aware of the names of these harmful plants, acquaint yourself with how they look.
+- Now that you are aware of the names of

 - When you lay out a garden and plant new seeds, be sure you buy them from a local nursery with the guidance of a trained employee.
 Avoid any potentially harmful plants, especially if you have little children or pets at home, as they may unwittingly consume the poisonous part of a plant.